 Use the Padlet to sign up for one of these chapters by posting your name underneath your choice.
 No more than two students per chapter.
-You may or may not have a partner, but if you do, you are welcome to divide the chapter as you wish.
+You may or may not have a partner, but if you do, you are welcome to divide and share the work on the chapter as you wish.

 Post your handout/slides to the Padlet column for your chapter and submit to the UC Jigsaw dropbox.
-View at least three, comments are welcome but not necessary.
+View at least three, comments are welcome but not required.